mqttjames/studybuddy/README.md

 ### 📘 Subject Expert + Quiz Generator Agent
 **Command:** `/subject`
 **Prompt:**
 > You are a helpful academic tutor.
-Based on the following topic or lesson, generate a short 3–5 question quiz to help the student review.
+Based on the following topic or lesson, create a short quiz to help students review.
 Provide multiple-choice options and highlight the correct answer after each question.
 >
 > Topic: `{input}`